Polirecyliente/SGConocimiento/Programming/D01_Markdown/S01_Basic_syntax.md

 <!-- #T# metadata and configuration are enclosed inside a triple hyphens pair, using YAML syntax, at the start of the file -->
 ---
 key1: value1
-metadata: value of the metadata
 title: Basic syntax
 author: Unknown
 date: 10 Feb 2020
 lang: en
+toc-title: Title for the table of contents
 ---
 <!-- # |------------------------------------------------------------- -->